The Complete Guide to an MCL Tear

 The main goal is to safely return you to your sport or activities.
 From your therapist’s perspective, we are concerned with:

-• Maintaining overall fitness and comfort with demands of your sport
+• Maintaining overall fitness and comfort with the demands of your sport

 • Restoring symmetry (strength, motion, etc) between your left and right leg